'Merkur' (i) was the German combined airborne and amphibious seizure of the Greek island of Crete (20/31 May 1941).

 Ironically, the use of paratroopers in force impressed the Allies.
 The very high rate of German airborne casualties was hidden from Allied planners, who scrambled to create their own large airborne divisions after this battle.

-A vigorous resistance campaign was instituted almost immediately after the fall of the island and remained active until 1945.
+A vigorous resistance campaign sprang into existence almost immediately after the fall of the island and remained active until 1945.
 This campaign necessitated a garrison of some 50,000 personnel at its peak, and these were troops who could have been used to far better effect in other theatres.
 The Germans admitted losses of 6,698 men during the Cretan campaign, and there are some 4,500 German graves at Máleme alone, all German graves on Crete having been transferred to a single place after World War II.
 Allied soldiers claimed to have buried 900 German corpses in Rétimo and 1,250 bodies at Heráklion by the fifth day of the battle.
 German losses may thus have been considerably higher than admitted: these latter figures are 2,124 killed, 1,917 missing, 2,640 wounded and 17 taken prisoner.
 Unofficial estimates put the number of German dead at 4,900 and that of the wounded at 11,200 for a total of 16,100.
 Thus the XI Fliegerkorps had suffered something in the order of 55% casualties among its men, and had also lost some 200 invaluable transport aircraft within an overall total of 370 aircraft lost or damaged.

 The losses among the Allied land were: British 791 dead, 268 wounded and 6,576 taken prisoner; Australian 274 dead, 507 wounded and 3,079 taken prisoner; New Zealand 671 dead, 967 wounded and 2,180 taken prisoner; and Greek 426 dead, between 800 and 850 wounded, and 5,255 taken prisoner.
 There were also 3,000 Greek civilian dead, and the Royal Navy lost 1,828 dead and 183 wounded as well as nine ships sunk and 18 damaged.
 In overall terms, therefore, the Allies lost 3,390 dead, 2,750 wounded and 17,090 taken prisoner.
 The RAF had lost 46 aircraft.